pratheekshak15/demo1/README.md

 # demo1
-this is my git repository
+this is my  first github repository
 <br>
 author-pratheeksha